Extreme poverty: Exacerbating factors

 There are a variety of factors that may reinforce or instigate the existence of extreme poverty, such as weak institutions, cycles of violence and a low level of growth.
 Recent World Bank research shows that some countries can get caught in a "fragility trap", in which self-reinforcing factors prevent the poorest nations from emerging from low-level equilibrium in the long run.
 Moreover, most of the reduction in extreme poverty over the past twenty years has taken place in countries that have not experienced a civil conflict or have had governing institutions with a strong capacity to actually govern.
 Thus, to end extreme poverty, it is also important to focus on the interrelated problems of fragility and conflict.

 USAID defines fragility as a government's lack of both legitimacy (the perception the government is adequate at doing its job) and effectiveness (how good the government is at maintaining law and order, in an equitable manner).
 As fragile nations are unable to equitably and effectively perform the functions of a state, these countries are much more prone to violent unrest and mass inequality.
 Additionally, in countries with high levels of inequality (a common problem in countries with inadequate governing institutions), much higher growth rates are needed to reduce the rate of poverty when compared with other nations.
-Additionally, if China and India are removed from the equation, up to 70% of the world's poor live in fragile states by some definitions of fragility.
-Some analysts project that extreme poverty will be increasingly concentrated in fragile, low-income states like Haiti, Yemen and the Central African Republic.
-However, some academics, such as Andy Sumner, say that extreme poverty will be increasingly concentrated in middle-income countries, creating a paradox where the world's poor do not actually live in the poorest countries.
+Additionally, up to 70% of the world's poor live in fragile states by some definitions of fragility.
+Extreme poverty has been increasingly concentrated in fragile, low-income states like Ethiopia, Nigeria and the Democratic Republic of the Congo.